-Table 2 provides the information criteria for LPA models with 1-6 profiles.
-Although BIC and AIC continued to improve incrementally through the 6-profile solution, the LMR and aLMR tests were significant only for the 4-profile solution indicating a significant improvement in model fit with the addition of a fourth profile (non-significant LMR and aLMR tests for the 5profile and 6-profile solutions indicate no subsequent significant improvement in data fit).
-Inspection of the 5-profile classes revealed that the added profile was created primarily by a split of the fourth profile (described below), creating two smaller profile classes that included fewer than 15% of the sample and that showed similar characteristics and were differentiated only by small elevations in teacher-rated competencies.
-These two new profiles were not meaningfully different from each other on any dimensions and did not provide new information with regard to distinct student characteristics.
-Hence, we judged the 4-profile solution as more parsimonius and meaningful in terms of identifying children representing distinct profiles within the rejected group.
+Table 2 provides the information criteria for LPA models with one to six profiles.
+Although BIC and AIC continued to improve incrementally through the six-profile solution, the LMR and adjusted LMR (aLMR) tests were significant only for the four-profile solution, indicating a significant improvement in model fit with the addition of a fourth profile (nonsignificant LMR and aLMR tests for the fiveprofile and six-profile solutions indicate no subsequent significant improvement in data fit).
+Inspection of the five-profile classes revealed that the added profile was created primarily by a split of the fourth profile (described below), creating two smaller profile classes that included fewer than 15% of the sample and that showed similar characteristics and were differentiated only by small elevations in teacher-rated competencies.
+These two new profiles were not meaningfully different from each other on any dimensions and did not provide new information about distinct student characteristics.
+Hence, we judged the four-profile solution as more parsimonious and meaningful in terms of identifying children representing distinct profiles within the rejected group.

 Descriptive statistics for all four profiles are summarized in Table 3.
-Profile 1 included 21% of the sample (72% male) and was characterized by the lowest levels of all teacher-rated social skills except for assertion, as well as elevated levels of internalizing and externalizing problems.
+Profile 1 included 21% of the sample (72% male) and was characterized by the lowest levels of all teacherrated social skills except for assertion, as well as elevated levels of internalizing and externalizing problems.
 Peers described children in this profile as aggressive and low in prosocial behavior.
-Profile 1 was subsequently labelled "multi-problem".
+Profile 1 was subsequently labeled "multiproblem."
 Profile 2 (26% of the sample, 59% male) had moderately low scores on the teacher-rated social skills, with particularly low scores on empathy and engagement, and moderately low prosocial peer nominations.
-Their teacher-rated internalizing problems and peer-nominated social withdrawal scores were higher than any other group, and teachers reported moderately elevated externalizing problems.
-Profile 2 profile was labelled "internalizing-dysregulated".
+Their teacherrated internalizing problems and peer-nominated social withdrawal scores were higher than any other group, and teachers reported moderately elevated externalizing problems.
+Profile 2 was labeled "internalizing-dysregulated."
 Students in this group were the highest rated in internalizing problems and social withdrawal on both teacher and peer measures.
 In addition, behavioral dysregulation was evident in elevated teacher ratings on externalizing behaviors and diminished teacher ratings on scales of self-controlled and responsible behavior.
-Profile 3 (32% of the sample, 83% male) was distinguished by the highest teacher-rated score on assertion, and by peer-nominated low prosocial and elevated aggression scores that were as high as the multiproblem profile.
-Profile 3 was labelled "domineering".
+Profile 3 (32% of the sample, 83% male) was distinguished by the highest teacher-rated score on assertion and by peer-nominated low prosocial and elevated aggression scores that were as high as the multiproblem profile.
+Profile 3 was labeled "domineering."
 Profile 4 (21% of the sample, 52% male) had the highest social skill ratings and the most favorable prosocial and lowest aggression nominations in the sample, despite being rejected by peers and viewed by peers as deficient in prosocial behavior.
-Profile 4 was labelled "teacher preferred".
-A chi-square analysis indicated significant sex differences in profile membership, $X^2(2) = 15.97$, p = 0.001, with girls less likely to be in the multi-problem and domineering profiles and more likely to be in the internalizingdysregulated and teacher-preferred profiles.
-There were no significant differences in grade levels across the profiles, $X^2(9) = 10.15$, p = 0.34.
-Rates of IEP were elevated across profiles (19% to 37% relative to the national norm of 14%) but there were no significant differences in IEP status across the profiles, $X^2(3) = 5.85$, p = 0.12.
+Profile 4 was labeled "teacher preferred."
+A chi-square analysis indicated significant sex differences in profile membership, $\chi^2(2) =$ 15.97, p = .001, with girls less likely to be in the multiproblem and domineering profiles and more likely to be in the internalizing-dysregulated and teacher-preferred profiles.
+There were no significant differences in grade levels across the profiles, $\chi^2(9) = 10.15$ , p = .34.
+Rates of having an Individualized Education Program (IEP) were elevated across profiles (19%-37% relative to the national norm of 14%), but there were no significant differences in IEP status across the profiles, $\chi^2(3) = 5.85$ , p = .12.